danielbyrnes/danielbyrnes.github.io/docs/_posts/2024-11-25-Virtual-Memory.markdown

 The `MMU` is the *memory management unit*.
 It is usually implemented as part of the processor chip, and provides the mapping between the logical and physical memory address.
 The `TLB` is the *Translation Lookaside Buffer*, and is part of the MMU that stores the most recent logical to physical memory addresses.
 The purpose of this hardware component is to quickly look up a hardware address for pages that are most likely to be queried.

-Most information here sourced from this [virtual memory resource][virtual-mem].
+Most information here was sourced from this [virtual memory resource][virtual-mem].

 [virtual-mem]: https://www.cs.umd.edu/~meesh/411/CA-online/chapter/virtual-memory-i/index.html